fenago/docker-course/md/lab_7.md

 Exercise 7.03: Creating and Scaling a Stateless Service, NGINX
 --------------------------------------------------------------

-Usually, in web-based applications, there is a frontend and a backend.
-For example, in the Panoramic Trekking application, you use NGINX in the frontend because it can handle a high volume of connections and distribute the loads to the slower database in the backend.
-Therefore, NGINX is used as the reverse proxy server and load balancer.

 In this exercise, you will focus on creating a stateless service, NGINX, solely, and see how easy it is to scale it.
 You will initialize a swarm